mawrkus/pull-request-review-guide/README.md

 Instead:

-- ask questions, assuming that everyone has good intentions and tries to do their best
+- ask questions, assuming that everyone is intelligent and well-meaning
 - explain your point of view in an explicit manner, even if it's a bit more verbose
 - suggest.